Seasawher/mathlib4-help/docs/options.md

 perform elaboration using multiple threads where possible

-This option defaults to `false` but (when not explicitly set) is overridden to `true` in `Lean.Language.Lean.process` as used by the cmdline driver and language server.
+This option defaults to `false` but (when not explicitly set) is overridden to `true` in the language server.
 Metaprogramming users driving elaboration directly via e.g. `Lean.Elab.Command.elabCommandTopLevel` can opt into asynchronous elaboration by setting this option but then are responsible for processing messages and other data not only in the resulting command state but also from async tasks in `Lean.Command.Context.snap?` and `Lean.Command.State.snapshotTasks`.

 ## Mathlib.Tactic.TFAE.useDeprecated
 type: `Bool`